~ 2022 ~

 Oh wow, what a great experience hawk-watching today!
 And hooray for me for having the tripod set up to capture some of that video.

 We happened to be at the right place at the right time – it was feeding time and I got almost all of it on video.
-Suffice to say, both Mama and Papa were around and all 3 babies.
+Suffice to say, both Mama, Papa and all 3 babies were around.

 AUGUST 22, 2022